Casehero

 Opportunities for Australian Paper Manufacturers

-- People had stopped using check-out bags preferring plastic – Australian Paper Manufacturers (APM) grabbed this opportunity to enter into the fine-paper market
+• People had stopped using check-out bags, preferring plastic – Australian Paper Manufacturers (APM) grabbed this opportunity to enter the fine-paper market.

-- Use of toll-free number and computer-based information system for better information flow (eliminating the middle man) and control on the production
+• Use of toll-free numbers and computer-based information systems for better information flow (eliminating the middleman) and control of production.

-- By experimenting and implementation, they learned new capabilities for making the fine paper better than others and meeting the market demand
+• By experimenting and implementing, they learned new capabilities for making the fine paper better than others and meeting the market demand.

-- Investment in the marketing campaign and provide customer friendly package by having advertisements and bearing distribution and packaging cost
+• Investment in the marketing campaign and providing customer-friendly packages by having advertisements and bearing distribution and packaging cost

 Risks for Australian Paper Manufacturers

-- Adverse effects of dioxins included reproductive disorders in animals, suppressing immune systems and hence affect humans.
+• Adverse effects of dioxins include reproductive disorders in animals, suppressing immune systems, and hence affecting humans.

-- Environmental safety and regulations, susceptible to adverse outcomes of the competition between Australian Paper Manufacturers and PCA.
+• Environmental safety and regulations are susceptible to adverse outcomes of the competition between Australian Paper Manufacturers and PCA.

-- Sustaining in the business by replacing the merchants and dealing directly with the customer.
+• Sustaining the business by replacing the merchants and dealing directly with the customer.

-- Deforestation rate in Australia led to the greater forest scrutiny, and deforestation was put under the radar.
+• The deforestation rate in Australia led to greater forest scrutiny, and deforestation was put under the radar.

 Q2.
 How has the environment fared in this battle?